Go Back Email Link

 Instructions

-• Marinade mangoes with turmeric powder, salt, and red chili powder and leave those for 15 minutes.
+• Next, marinate the mango strips with turmeric powder, salt, and red chili powder, letting them rest for 15 minutes.

-• Heat oil in a pan and temper the oil with Panch Phoron, and also dry red chilies.
+• Heat oil in a pan and add Panch Phoron and dry red chilies to temper it.

-• Cover the pan with a lid and cook for 5 minutes on low flame.
+• Cover the pan and cook on low heat for 5 minutes, stirring occasionally.

-• Mix properly and cover the pan with the lid.
+• Mix thoroughly and cover the pan again.

-• Cook until mangoes are cooked and softened as well.
+• Continue cooking until the mangoes are tender and soft.

 Notes

-• If cooking the mangoes without skin reduce the cooking time by 5-7 minutes.
-I prefer to use the skin to increase the cooking time and also to make the chutney more flavorful.
+• If you peel the mangoes before cooking, reduce the cooking time by 5-7 minutes.
+I personally like to keep the skin on to extend the cooking time and add more flavor to the chutney.

 Nutrition